-The university undertakes legal, technical and organisational measures to protect your personal data against unauthorized or unlawful access and other treatment, as well as against loss, destruction or damage.
+The university undertakes legal, technical and organizational measures to protect your personal data against unauthorized or unlawful access and other treatment, as well as against loss, destruction or damage.

-The measures are aimed at ensuring adequate protection of personal data, taking into account the risk of processing of the data.
+The measures are aimed at ensuring adequate protection of personal data, considering the risk of processing of the data.

 As a starting point, only the employees at the university who need your personal data at work will receive some part of the data.
 In addition, the central administrative personnel of the university have access to your information and can use them, if necessary, for example, for troubleshooting and support.

 A large part of the information available at the university is public documents.
 This means that if your personal information is a public document, as a starting point, anyone who requests the document can access your personal data in accordance with the Public Access to Information and Secrecy Act.

 In addition to this, your personal data may be disclosed to authorities such as the Central Student Support Board, the Swedish Migration Agency, Statistics Sweden, the University Chancellor's Office, the Tax Agency, the Social Insurance Agency, and other colleges and universities.